destish21/google-books-react-search-21/README.md

    * You can View the stored database in a Google Books React Search folder interms of data.js.

-   * The app runs as a `npm start` to gather information about react Google Books React Search.
+   * The app runs as a `npm start:dev` to run font end and back end together react Google Books React Search.

    * My Google Books React Search web applications react app that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, Screenshots.